JensenJin19/MIT-Missing-Semester-2020/notes/lecture01.md

 ## Connecting programs

-In the shell, programs have two primary “streams” associated with them: their **input stream** and **their output stream**.
+In the shell, programs have two primary “streams” associated with them: their **input stream** and **their output stream**:

-When the program tries to read input, it reads from the input stream, and when it prints something, it prints to its output stream.
+- When the program tries to read input, it reads from the input stream.
+- When it prints something, it prints to its output stream.

 Normally, a program’s input and output are both your terminal.
-That is, your keyboard as input and your screen as output.
+That is, **your keyboard as input and your screen as output**.
 However, we can also rewire (重定向) those streams!

+### `> file` and `< file`

 The simplest form of redirection is `< file` and `> file`.
 These let you rewire the input and output streams *of a program to a file* respectively: